HamedFathi/MockableStaticGenerator/README.md

 #### What is the wrong part with this solution?

 Of course, you can not do this for all static methods or for all external libraries.
 It is hard and tedious work.
+Maybe sometimes impossible!

 ## MockableStaticGenerator